 - Use a heart-shaped cookie cutter to cut out your heart cookies out of the rolled-out dough and place them on the prepared baking sheet.
 I find the best way to move my unbaked cookies around is with a cookie lifter.

-- Chill the heart cookies in the fridge for 30 minutes.
-This step is important to stop the cookies from spreading in the oven - so they will keep their pretty heart shape.
+- Chill the heart cookies in the fridge for 1 hour.
+This step is important to stop the cookies from spreading in the oven, so they will keep their pretty heart shape.

 - Once the chill time is almost up, preheat your oven to 325°F / 160°C. Bake cookies for 12-15 minutes.
 The bake time can vary from oven to oven, so watch the cookies and take them out when the very edge starts to turn golden brown.